Angelica is a popular aromatic bitter with carminative and spasmolytic actions. Candied angelica stems are also a tasty treat.

 2 tbsp. fenugreek seed

 There are an overwhelming number of articles flavoring cocktails with bitters, which neglects many other alternatives.
 To begin with think of ways you can cook with your bitters concoctions.
 Experiment with adding a few dashes to salad dressings, relishes, marinades or soups.
+Here are a few recipes to get you started.

 There are also ways to turn your bitters preparations into tasty beverages with negligible alcohol content.
 You could add a half-teaspoon to a smoothie.
 Or try the following recipes.